qbead/qbeadWebsite/content/book/vectors.md

 :::

-Universally, in every human endeavor, the most important tool that helps us progress as a technological civilization is doodling.
+Universally, in every human endeavor, doodling has been a crucial tool in our development as a technological civilization.
-Many great inventions, many ideas that have changed the world, have started as a scribble on a napkin, born out of a lively conversation between colleagues and friends.
+Many great inventions, many ideas that have changed the world, were born out of a lively conversation and scribble on a napkin.
-This process of rendering our thoughts in drawings lets us communicate better with our friends, and even more importantly, it lets us understand our own thoughts better.
+The process of rendering our thoughts in drawings allows us to more clearly communicate and, even more importantly, it helps us clarify and better understand our own thoughts.

-As the sophistication of our ideas grow, our drawings also grow more intricate and the tools and concepts we use in them become more formal.
-This formality brings us great powers, but with great power comes a lot of weird crap.

 Throughout science, the most important doodle is the arrow.
 We use arrows to denote directions, positions, orientations, flows, motions, tensions, and a myriad other properties and phenomena.
 We use longer arrows to denote faster movement or larger displacement or more intense tension.
-And we orient the arrows differently, to denote different orientations.
+And we orient the arrows differently, to denote different relative orientations.

 We can start using numbers to describe these arrows, an important step if we want to use them for specific scientific purposes.
+In this lesson, we will explain how to formalize these arrows and use them to describe real life phenomena.
-We will indeed do that later in this lessons, but, as with any other scientific concept, it is important to first understand the soul of the arrow, to distil its essence, to doodle with it.
+But first, as with any other scientific concept, it is important to understand the soul of the arrow, and to distill its essence.
+Essentially, we must begin by doodling with arrows.

-For the rest of the lesson we will call these arrows "vectors", because it is always useful to give special names to important concepts.
+## Using Arrows

+The arrows we have been discussing are called "vectors."
+Knowing the special name for important concepts is always useful.
 It certainly helps, when searching in the library, to know to ask about vectors instead of "the type of arrows scientists use in their doodles".
 As Ursula Le Guin writes, knowing one's true name gives you power over them.

+### Displacement Vectors
 A great way to see the power of vectors is to employ them to describe intricate motion.
 However, before we describe a journey, we need to describe its starting point.
 We need to be able to draw a vector corresponding to our own position: